NelisW/my3D-Trium/building/Trium-build.md

 This document is supplementary to the E-Mergin reference documentation and serves to capture some of the information
 -  found on the [Trium ProBoard web site](http://trium3d.proboards.com),
 -  found on the [Trium Facebook page](https://www.facebook.com/groups/emergin/) (For my own part, I find the Facebook interface confusing and I don't spend much time there),
--  learned by a few builders when contructing their Trium printers, and
+-  learned by a few builders when constructing their Trium printers, and
 -  found on the internet,

 Several Trium users also freely share their findings and proposals for improvement.
 MiR did a good job of documenting the build process [here](http://trium3d.proboards.com/thread/67/notes-building-trium-standard-diamond).
 This document borrows text and pictures freely from MiR's write up.
 Several others also contribute freely to the forum and the facebook page and also made comments to this document, these users include janlu, Rajaa Kahel, mikeeitel, Bill B, digid, and others.

 References to page numbers in the Trium User Manual (Rev 0.15) are given as pNN.

-I am not yet finished building my Trium, neiter am I in too much of a hurry to do this quickly.
+I am not yet finished building my Trium, neither am I in too much of a hurry to do this quickly.
 The document will be updated every day or two with the latest information as I proceed.
 Visit here often to make sure you get the latest version.

 This is my first printer and, despite my prior reading, the opened box posed quite a daunting picture.
 I enjoy writing and sharing  ([here](http://spie.org/Publications/Book/2021423) and [here](https://github.com/NelisW/ComputationalRadiometry)), so I decided to write up my experiences and learning  building up the printer.
 This document is offered in an effort to help others - especially novice 3d printer builders.
 My own status as a novice means that I can address some of your questions.
 I do not provide any guarantee, nor do I assume any liability for the content herein.
 If it helps you I am happy, some other day perhaps you can help someone else.
 This is what open source is all about.

-This writeup is somewhat overwhelming in detail and volume.
+This write-up is somewhat overwhelming in detail and volume.
 Some proposals here are in the 'nice-to-have' category, e.g., EMI filter, optocoupler bed level sensor interface, etc. Read through the doc, review these proposals and  implement what makes sense to you.
 Building the printer should be based on common sense and your intuition.
 It is however important to read a lot and read widely to ensure that you make an informed decision.

 **Note:** Most of the work we do on the Top Plate electronics and extruder is in the upside-down orientation, which means that left and right are switched.
 I frequently found myself forgetting this - always think about the Top Plate assembly orientation when considering left/right or the tower naming convention.